-Scope
+01. Scope

-- I This policy applies to all Yondr businesses and departments globally, including all corporate office locations, lines of business, shared services and operational business units. - This policy specifically addresses Yondr's commitment to promoting human rights on a global scale.
+This policy applies to all Yondr businesses and departments globally, including all corporate office locations, lines of business, shared services and operational business units.
+It covers all employees, officers, consultants, contractors, volunteers, interns, casual workers and agency workers of Yondr.
+This policy specifically addresses Yondr's commitment to promoting human rights on a global scale.